Azure/azure-powershell/src/ResourceManager/StreamAnalytics/Commands.StreamAnalytics/help/Test-AzStreamAnalyticsOutput.md

 ## SYNTAX

 ```
-Test-AzureRmStreamAnalyticsOutput [-JobName] <String> [-Name] <String> [-ResourceGroupName] <String>
+Test-AzStreamAnalyticsOutput [-JobName] <String> [-Name] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Test-AzureRmStreamAnalyticsOutput** cmdlet tests the ability of Stream Analytics to connect to an output.
+The **Test-AzStreamAnalyticsOutput** cmdlet tests the ability of Stream Analytics to connect to an output.

 ## EXAMPLES

 ### EXAMPLE 1: Test the connection status of an output
 ```
-PS C:\>Test-AzureRmStreamAnalyticsOutput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -Name "Output"
+PS C:\>Test-AzStreamAnalyticsOutput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -Name "Output"
 ```

 This tests the connection status of the output Output in StreamingJob.